sungnga/react-colors-app/README.md

     - Being rendered in NewPaletteForm.js
     - props received: `<DraggableColorBox color={color} />`
     - render each color, give the backgroundColor style, and style the color box
+  - Add Material UI form validator
+    - Install the library and import in NewPaletteForm.js
+    - Create a state to keep track of the text input coming from `<TextValidator />`
+      - add a handleChange method to sync up the newName state
+    - Add validator rules to the ValidatorForm component.
+Do this in a `componentDidMount()` method
+      - check to make sure user enters a color name
+      - check to see if the color name is unique
+      - check to see if the color is unique

 ## Libraries Used